echo-air-model/echo-air-model.github.io/docs/code_details/emissions.md

 * `convert_units`: converts units from provided units to μg/s using the unit dictionaries built-in
 * `split_polutants`: converts the emissions layer into separate objects for each pollutant
 * `which_layers`: determines the `L0_flag`, `L1_flag`, `L2_flag`, and `linear_interp_flag` variables based on the HEIGHT column of the emissions data
+* `change_percentages`: changes emissions by x% for a given pollutant given the the EMISSIONS_CHANGE input

 ### External Functions
 * `visualize_emissions`: creates a simple map of emissions for a provided pollutant